 If you have problems filling in the online form you can get help by making an appointment at your local Gateway and someone will go through the online form with you.
 Alternatively, you can call us on 03000 41 62 62 and someone will go through the online form over the phone with you.

 You can apply for yourself, for someone else or for your organisation.

-We may ask you to come to an independent mobility assessment if we can't decide based on your application.
-It is just to assess your mobility, not your general health.
+We may ask you to come to an independent assessment if we can't decide based on your application.
+It is just to assess you for a Blue Badge and is not about your general health.
 It's free and carried out by a qualified professional.

 If you are receiving treatment from a hospice, they should use their official stamp on the address section of the form so we can prioritise the application.

 Contact your hospice for more information.

 - Only you can use your Blue Badge.
 You are responsible for it.

 - Make sure it's displayed properly so people can see it.